 For example, a light-brown shacket over a pair of blue jeans is all you need.
 No need to overcomplicate things.

 Another thing to keep in mind is that pastel colors are your best friends.
-Stay as neutral as you possibly can without going monochrome.
+Stay as neutral as you possibly can without opting for monochrome outfits.
 If you do decide to wear something colorful like a red plaid shacket, then make sure that everything around it is either dark grey or black or white.

 Why you should wear a Shacket